Protecting De-identified Documents from Search-based Linkage Attacks: Introduction

 One simple but powerful technique for establishing such linkages is \textit{phrase search} \cite{weitzenboeck2022gdpr}.
 This method entails extracting phrases from the de-identified text and then searching for their occurrence in the original document collection.
 As many longer N-grams will only occur once in a given corpus, \cite{Silva2020-sv}, phrase search can efficiently connect the edited texts back to their source, as illustrated in Fig. \ref{fig:sketch}.

+Phrase search attacks can be conducted by adversaries with knowledge of only a few N-grams occurring in the original document.
+For instance, a de-identified patient record $d'$ from a particular hospital may include the mention of a rare diagnosis named $X$, or include a particular sentence whose writing style reveals the identity of the doctor in charge of the patient.
+An adversary with the knowledge that an individual diagnosed with $X$ was treated in that hospital (and presumably had $X$ mentioned in their original patient record $d$) could then infer a link between this de-identified record $d'$ and the original patient record $d$.

-This paper presents a method for preventing search-based linkages through an \textit{inverted index} that captures the occurrence of N-grams across the collection.
-This inverted index is employed to efficiently derive the N-grams -- and combinations of N-grams -- that are associated with fewer than $k$ documents and should therefore be rephrased.
+This paper presents a method for preventing such search-based linkages through an \textit{inverted index} that captures the occurrence of N-grams across the collection.
+This inverted index is employed to efficiently derive the N-grams -- and combinations of N-grams -- that are associated with fewer than $k$ documents and should therefore be rephrased when they occur in a given document.
 An instruction-tuned LLM is then queried with the text along with this list of N-grams to edit.
-This process is repeated until the text no longer contains any N-gram that could uniquely identify it within the original corpus.
+This process is repeated until the text no longer contains any N-gram (or combination of N-grams) that could uniquely identify it within the original corpus.

-Using a dataset of court cases, we show that existing text rewriting methods are relatively poor at preventing search-based linkages.
-In contrast, the method proposed in this paper can drastically reduce those linkage risks while remaining truthful to the original content of the document.
+Using two datasets (respectively based on international court cases and Wikipedia biographies), we show that existing text rewriting methods are poor at preventing search-based linkages.
+In contrast, the method proposed in this paper is able to drastically reduce linkage risks while remaining truthful to the original content of the document.
+However, more sophisticated linkage attacks remain possible for adversaries with access to the full collection of original documents.

 The paper is structured as follows.
-Section \ref{sec:related_work} briefly reviews related work.
-Section \ref{sec:approach} describes the threat model and proposed method, which is then evaluated in Section \ref{sec:evaluation}.
-Finally, Section \ref{sec:conclusion} discusses the results and concludes.
+Section \ref{sec:related_work} reviews related work on text de-identification, record linkages and paraphrasing.
+Section \ref{sec:approach} describes the threat model along with the text rewriting method.
+This method is evaluated in Section \ref{sec:evaluation} on two datasets.
+Finally, Section \ref{sec:discussion} discusses the results, followed by a conclusion in Section \ref{sec:conclusion}.